Understanding SQL Server and SQL Server Reporting Services

 When you configure user and group permissions and group membership in Team Foundation Server, you must also manually configure role membership and permissions appropriately for those users and groups in Reporting Services.
 For more information, see SQL Server Reporting Services Roles.

-In addition to configuring role membership and permissions in Reporting Services, you must also manage the service account used by Team Foundation Server for communicating with Reporting Services.
-This account is frequently referred to as the Reporting Services service account or TFSREPORTS.
+In addition to configuring role membership and permissions in Reporting Services, you must also manage the service account that Team Foundation Server uses to communicate with the report server.
+This account is frequently referred to as the data sources account for Reporting Services, or TFSREPORTS.
 Like the TFSSERVICE service account, the TFSREPORTS service account must be a member of a workgroup or domain that is trusted by every computer that will connect to Team Foundation Server.
-Unlike the TFSSERVICE service account, changes to this account cannot be solely managed by using the TFSAdminUtil command-line tool.
-You must manage configuration changes to the TFSREPORTS account in the data sources for Reporting Services as well as in the Team Foundation Server integration database and the web.config files for Team Foundation Server.
-For more information, see Managing Team Foundation Server Services and Service Accounts and How to: Change the Service Account or Password for SQL Server Reporting Services.
+For more information, see Team Foundation Server Services and Service Accounts and Change the Service Account or Password for SQL Server Reporting Services.

 Even if you are logged on with administrative credentials, you might have trouble accessing Report Manager or the http://localhost/Reports site on a computer that is running Windows Server 2008 or Windows Vista.
 You might need to add those sites as Trusted Sites in Internet Explorer or start Internet Explorer as an administrator.
 To start Internet Explorer as an administrator, click Start, click All Programs, right-click Internet Explorer, and then click Run as administrator.
 For more information, see the Microsoft Web site.

 Interactions between SQL Server Reporting Services and SharePoint Products